arunsrin/arunsrin.mkdocs/home/books/non-fiction/psychology/index.md

 ### Four Thousand Weeks, by Oliver Burkeman (2021)
 Perspective on things that matter more than trying to make the most of every minute.

+### The Checklist Manifesto, by Atul Gawande (2021)
+Slightly light productivity book emphasizing how checklists prevent basic errors in high-pressure jobs.

+### Pomodoro Technique Illustrated, by Staffan Noteberg (2021)
+Light, enjoyable read about the Pomodoro technique for pacing work.

+### Thinking, Fast and Slow, by Daniel Kahneman (2021)
+Disappointed due to the replication crisis and the book's reliance on statistically poor studies.

+### Range: Why Generalists Triumph in a Specialized World, by David Epstein (2021)
+The general recommendation is to sample widely and not be afraid to be a late bloomer.

+### Make Time, by Jake Knapp (2024)
+Light book with some useful tips on prioritization, setting time apart, and so on.

+### Think Again, by Adam Grant (2024)
+Ways to rethink your assumptions, handle arguments, and so on.

+### Rationality, by Steven Pinker (2023)
+Most of the chapters here will be familiar to people who've read about game theory, statistics, and the replication crisis.

+### Mind Master, by Vishwanathan Anand (2025)
+Interesting background on the preparation and travel and stress that happens behind the scenes in the world of professional chess.